insapathogenomics/ReporTree/README.md

   --support SUPPORT     [OPTIONAL: see TreeCluster github for details] Branch support threshold --root-dist-by-node   [OPTIONAL] Set only if you WANT to cut the tree with root_dist method at each tree node distance to the root (similar to root_dist at all levels but just for informative
                         distances)
+  -root ROOT, --root ROOT
+                        Set root of the input tree.
+Specify the leaf name to use as output.
+Alternatively, write 'midpoint', if you want to apply midpoint rooting method.

 ReporTree metadata report:
   Specific parameters to report clustering/grouping information associated to metadata